 Research indicates that social and emotional skills help students thrive in school and throughout their lives.

-This course reviews and reinforces communication skills through the integration of listening, speaking, reading, and writing activities.
+This course is designed to review and reinforce communication skills through a comprehensive integration of listening, speaking, reading, and writing activities.

-This course reviews and reinforces communication skills through the integration of listening, speaking, reading, and writing activities.
+This advanced course focuses on reviewing and reinforcing communication skills through a dynamic integration of listening, speaking, reading, and writing activities.

 In this course, students continue to expand and refine their knowledge and communication skills through the study of more complex vocabulary and advanced grammatical structures at a rigorous pace.